There are a lot of horror stories out there about freelancing.

 This is a paid engagement, often lasting just a few hours, that helps extrapolate the data collected during the intake into an actionable roadmap that can get a timeline and budget assigned to it.

 - Considering my average project budget is somewhere around $50,000, offering an intensive ~$2,000 session allows both the client and me to test the waters.
 They’re not committed to working with me, and I’m not committed to them.
 And it’s a minuscule amount of money compared to the full engagement cost.
 Because Roadmapping is a self-contained “product”, it’s valuable in its own right.
 My goal is to leave my clients speechless.
 To show them what realistic opportunity they’re currently missing out on, and provide a plan of action on the best way to capture that opportunity.

 - My clients get better estimates, which is a good thing for both of us.
 Project estimates are often made off of assumptions.
-You end up pretending to read your clients’ minds, only to realize knee-deep into the project that what you were thinking and what they were thinking was on two totally different wavelengths.
+You pretend to read your clients’ minds, only to realize knee-deep into the project that what you were thinking and what they were thinking were on two totally different wavelengths.
 This has caused the death of many technically successful projects — not because the estimate was necessarily wrong or the work shoddy, but instead because the freelancer and the client weren’t seeing eye-to-eye.